 For her long-time involvement and hard work, Lenise has also been recognized by the American Heart Association for her dedication to educating the public on the importance of maintaining a heart-healthy lifestyle.

 Practicing what she preaches, Lenise has recently become an avid runner and has already competed in two half-marathons.

-In her free time, Lenise loves to travel and spend quality time with family and friends.
-Lenise enjoys movies and watching basketball and football, too…she's a huge Detroit Pistons' and Lions' fan.
-And with an intrigue for foreign languages, Lenise has recently studied Chinese.
+In her free time, Lenise loves to run, travel, and spend quality time with family and friends.
+Lenise enjoys movies and watching basketball and football, too… she’s a huge Detroit Pistons’ and Lions’ fan.

 When asked who or what has had the greatest impact on her life, the answer is easy.
 Lenise’s greatest role models have always been her mother and grandmother.